 They lack sufficient understanding or lack the capacity to make or communicate decisions that keep them safe and healthy.

-To report suspected neglect, or exploitation of an at-risk adult in Summit County during normal working hours, call 970-668-4030.
+To report suspected abuse, neglect, or exploitation of an at-risk adult in Summit County please call the hotline at 1-844-264-5437.

 Report Mistreatment or Self-Neglect